Asian shares advance on earnings optimism, yen slips to 4-yr low

 Earning reports will be in full swings in many countries over coming weeks.
 Dutch chip-making machine maker ASML Holdings (ASML.AS) and Tesla (TSLA.O) are among those that will release results later on Wednesday.

-The positive mood saw U.S. bond yields rising further, with the 10-year U.S. Treasuries yield climbing to 1.662% , a high last seen in May.
+The positive mood saw U.S. bond yields rising further, with the 10-year U.S. Treasuries yield climbing to as high as 1.673% , a level last seen in May, at one point.
+It last stood at 1.650%.

 Investors expect the Fed to announce tapering of its bond buying and money markets futures are pricing in one rate hike later next year.